 Tuition Remission for Graduate Assistants: Students employed at least 13.3-hrs/wk as a graduate assistant may receive a partial or full remission of non-resident tuition.
 A non-resident student employed at least 13.3-hrs/wk and enrolled full-time would save almost $10,000 per year.
 Wisconsin residents who are employed at least 13.3-hrs/wk receive a $50 remission per semester.
 Students enrolled in a flat-rate tuition program do not qualify for out-of-state tuition remission since all students pay the same rate regardless of residency.

 Minnesota/Wisconsin Reciprocity: Minnesota residents may be eligible for MN/WI reciprocity.
 Reciprocity is a benefit of residents of Minnesota attending a Wisconsin school, to pay tuition and fees compared to in-state students.
 You must apply for reciprocity through the Minnesota Office of Higher Education.

 Midwest Student Exchange Program: Legal residents of Illinois, Indiana, Kansas, Michigan, Missouri, Nebraska, North Dakota, or Ohio, qualify for reduced tuition rates.
 Ex: In 2019-20, a qualifying MSEP student enrolled full-time would save almost $6000 per year (vs. paying non-resident tuition).
 Exceptions to this tuition discount program include the DNP degree and most of the online graduate programs with flat-rate tuition.

-Foreign Student Tuition Remission: International graduate students who are NOT enrolled in a flat-rate tuition program are eligible for a foreign tuition remission, whereby the University covers the out-of-state portion of tuition.
-If interested, please notify Graduate Studies or your financial aid counselor ASAP; funds are limited.
+Foreign Student Tuition Remission: International graduate students who are NOT enrolled in a flat-rate tuition program are eligible for a non-resident tuition remission, whereby the University provides a full or partial waiver of the non-resident portion of tuition.
+If interested, please notify Graduate Studies as soon as possible; funds are limited.